 Hard economic times call for a strong strategic plan for recovery.
-The Town of Canmore's Economic Recovery Plan focuses on business retention and survival during and post-pandemic to help our local economy bounce back with resilience.
+The Town of Canmore's Economic Development Department has been rolling out an ambitious Recovery Plan backed by $281,000 in funding that focuses on business retention and survival during and post-pandemic.

-Develop a Business Recovery Task Force to address and respond to business needs.
-The task force would include diverse members of our business community, Town Council, and the CBA.
-It would look for grant opportunities and funding partners to support the Economic Recovery Plan recommendations.
-The mandate of the task force would also be to develop recommendations to support the return to work of Canmore’s workforce; to support business operations in the recovery efforts and future growth, and to identify opportunities to propel our community beyond the recovery stage.
+The mandate of the task force was to develop recommendations to support the return to work of Canmore’s workforce; to support business operations in the recovery efforts and future growth, and to identify opportunities to propel our community beyond the recovery stage.

-Councillor McCallum and Mayor Borrowman will sit on the task force as the Council representatives.
+Councillor McCallum and Councillor Marra sat on the task force as the Council representatives.

 •Business Tools: Economic Development would work with industry experts to develop a set of tools to support business continuity planning, such as developing a re-open plan with templates for scheduling, re-hire agreements, stock, or staffing needs overview, marketing and planning tools, etc.